 (Skip to details on the: 350Z Roadster)

 The 350Z has a thoroughly modern design, but styling cues adapted from the original 240Z include a long-nose short-deck profile, a triangular cabin form and lines that extend from the arch-shaped roof to the hatchback opening.
 The wheels were pushed toward the corners to emphasize nimbleness.
-Standard tires are 17 inches in diameter, but certain models get 18-inch tires.
+For 2006, standard tires are 18 inches in diameter.

 Under the Hood

 Simply put, the 350Z is a sweet machine.
 Steering could hardly be more precise, confident and satisfying.
-Even though the suspensions are defiantly taut, the ride is enjoyable.
-The 350Z maintains outstanding control and avoids overreaction.
+The 350Z maintains outstanding control and avoids overreaction, but the suspension is defiantly taut.
 A little hop occurs only in very quick curves.
 Maneuverability and stability are top-notch.

 The V-6 yields plenty of response.
-Because you can feel the engine as the revs build, there's a tendency to either hold back on the gas or shift to a higher gear a little sooner than necessary.
+You can feel the engine as the revs build, so there's a tendency to either hold back on the gas or shift to a higher gear a little sooner than necessary.

-An open Roadster offered only in Enthusiast and Touring trim levels joined the coupe as a 2004 model.
+An open Roadster joined the coupe as a 2004 model.
 The automatic top goes down in 20 seconds and contains a heated glass rear window.
 Trunk capacity in the Roadster is 4.1 cubic feet.
 There's no glove box, but the Roadster gets a lockable floor box for storage.
-A new Grand Touring model joins the two previous Roadster models for 2005.
-It gets a six-speed close-ratio manual transmission, Brembo brakes, Vehicle Dynamic Control and 18-inch alloy wheels.
-Roadster changes for 2005 are comparable to those listed for the 350Z coupe.
 Back to top